zhangqingqingq/Fault-diagnosis-based-on-LSTM/README.md

 # Fault-diagnosis-based-on-LSTM
-The dataset can be download from http://web.mit.edu/braatzgroup/links.html.
+The dataset can be downloaded from http://web.mit.edu/braatzgroup/links.html.